kissesyun/CMEECoursework/Week1/readme.txt

 2.Code folder:
-  (1)csvtospace.sh (shell script to convert commas to spaces in a file) (2)FirstExample.tex (LaTex example script), FirstBiblio.bib (bibliography file),   CompileLaTeX.sh (latex running script) (3) UnixPrac1.txt (practical for Unix chapter in a txt including answers to 5 questions)
+  (1)csvtospace.sh (shell script to convert commas to spaces in a file) (2)FirstExample.tex (LaTex example script), FirstBiblio.bib (bibliography file), CompileLaTeX.sh (latex running script) (3)UnixPrac1.txt (practical for Unix chapter in a txt including answers to 5 questions)

 3.Result folder:
 Here is where the result from Code goes into.

 4.Sandbox folder:
-some simple practice bash scripts (learn and test) including: boilerplate.sh
+Some simple practice bash scripts (learn and test) including: boilerplate.sh
 ConcatenateTwoFile,sh
 CountLines.sh
 MyExampleScript.sh
 tabtocsv.sh
 variable.sh
+Also some files I created to test the code.

+Thanks for reading me!
+I hope you or myself later on find it helpful~